imixs/open-bpmn/open-bpmn.glsp-server/README.md

 This is the Imixs BPMN GLSP Server module used by the Imixs BPMN Client modules.

-## Building the Workflow Diagram example server
+## Building the Open BPMN server

-To build the server run
+To build the server part of Open BPMN run the maven command:

 	$ mvn clean verify -Pm2 -Pfatjar